In Hedgehogs, Reeve describes the hedgehog's diet as “catholic and flexible”, explaining that:

 Caterpillars, and to a lesser extent butterflies, moths and skippers (collectively, the Lepidoptera) are often eaten, contributing 26% of the stomach's wet weight contents in some samples.
 Earthworms are important prey, although, as mentioned earlier, their frequency varies seasonally and can only be taken in any significant numbers when weather conditions are sufficiently wet for the worms to surface.
 During his Ph.D. studies, Wroot found that earthworms contributed about 35% to the total energy intake of his hedgehogs, with chaetae (the bristles covering the earthworm's body that help them move) recovered from 95% of scats collected.

-Molluscs, predominantly slugs and snails (and probably also their eggs), feature to a varying extent on the menu and are usually taken from September onward when other prey is scarce.
+Molluscs feature to a varying extent on the menu and are usually taken from September onward when other prey is scarce.
+Slugs and snails, and probably also their eggs, are predominantly the molluscs taken, although the 1972 issue of Nature in Wales contained a short description of a hedgehog seen crunching a swan mussel (Anodonta cygnea), still in its shell, near the shore at Llyn Coron in Anglesey during June of the previous year.
 Some individuals may consume a substantial number of molluscs and there are reports of hedgehogs rolling large slugs on the ground, presumably to remove the slime (see video below) before eating them piecemeal.
 This rolling behaviour is apparently innate and is seen in very young hedgehogs feeding on slugs.
-Where snails are taken, they tend also to be small individuals, the shells of which can be easily broken by the hedgehog's relatively weak jaws (video of juvenile hedgehog eating snail), although I have seen footage of a hedgehog removing a larger snail from its shell.
+Where snails are taken, they tend also to be small individuals, the shells of which can be easily broken by the hedgehog's relatively weak jaws (e.g., in this video of a juvenile hedgehog eating snail), although I have seen footage of a hedgehog removing a larger snail from its shell.
 Analysis of the stomachs of 108 hedgehogs by Derek Yalden suggested only small slugs were taken in any quantity (see QA) and it must be remembered that molluscs can carry a lungworm parasite that can be potentially fatal to hedgehogs.